carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 {: .callout}

 # Calling C and C++ libraries
-External C and C++ libraries can be called from Python code using a number of options, e.g. Cython, pybind11 and ctypes.
+External C and C++ libraries can be called from Python code using a number of options, using e.g. Cython, CFFI, pybind11 and ctypes.
-We will discuss the last two, because they require the least amount of boilerplate.
-Consider this simple C program, test.c:
+We will discuss the last two, because they require the least amount of boilerplate, for simple cases - for more complex examples that may not be the case.
+Consider this simple C program, test.c, which adds up consecutive numbers:

 ~~~c
 #include <pybind11/pybind11.h>